Welcome back, my friends! Hope you enjoyed our #PetiteSirah tasting at #Copia in the #NapaValley!

 It actually means “sour rice” – referring to the vinegar (with sugar and salt added) that’s mixed into the cooked short-grain rice while it’s still hot.

 The sliced fish itself is properly termed sashimi.

-Meaning “pierced body” or “pierced meat,” the word dates back more than 500 years, to the days of samurai swords.
+Meaning “pierced body” or “pierced meat,” the word dates back 500+ years, to the days of samurai swords.